conan-io/docs/reference/commands/new.rst

 The available templates are:

+- *default* (no argument is required):
+  Creates a simple and empty CMake consumer recipe.
+The use case would be an user having a local CMakeLists.txt and the sources, and want to build them likely using requirements through Conan:

+  Its variables are: name, version, [requires1, requires2, ...], [tool_requires1, tool_requires2, ...]

 - **basic**:
   Creates a simple recipe with some example code and helpful comments, and is a good starting point to avoid writing boilerplate code.